 History of Owl Tattoos

 People in the west usually associate owls with wisdom.
-This goes back to ancient Greece where the owl was the symbol of the city-state of Athens and the cities patron Goddess Athena.
-Athens was renowned throughout Greece as a great centre of culture and learning.
-It is easy to see why Athens choose the owl as their symbol.
-Owl’s are extremely clever hunters and a remarkable feat of evolution.
-Their abnormally large eyes are well adapted, so that they can see well in the dark.
-An owl can turn it’s head an amazing 270 degrees without moving it’s body.
-They also have extremely acute hearing.
+It goes back to ancient Greece, where the owl was the symbol of the city-state of Athens and the cities patron Goddess Athena.
+Athens was renowned throughout Greece as a great center of culture and learning.
+It is easy to see why Athens choose owl as their symbol.
+Owls are clever hunters and a remarkable feat of evolution.
+Their abnormally large eyes are well adapted so that they can see well in the dark.
+An owl can turn its head 270 degrees without moving its body.
+They also have incredibly acute hearing.
 It’s pretty easy to see why the Athenians were so impressed.

 The owl was not always so well regarded in the rest of Europe.
-The solitary nature of the owl, it’s often eerie hoot and nocturnal habits gave the bird an unworldly appearance which led to many other cultures seeing the owl as a bird of ill omen.
+The owl’s solitary nature, often an eerie hoot, and nocturnal habits gave the bird an unworldly appearance, which led to many other cultures seeing the owl as a bird of ill omen.
 The Romans thought of it as a funereal bird.
 The hoot of an owl was thought to be a death-howl foretelling death.
-One owl caused a great deal of trouble when it strayed into the capitol of Rome, triggering a long period of sacrifice and purification.
+One owl caused a great deal of trouble when it strayed into Rome’s capital, triggering a long period of sacrifice and purification.

 Interestingly, the French borrowed from both sets of earlier beliefs.
-In France they have both eared and earless species of owl.
+In France, they have both eared and earless species of owl.
 Eared owls are seen as symbols of wisdom, while the earless ones were thought to be bad luck.
 The image of the owl as a bird of bad omen was not only confined to Europe.
-In Arab mythology owl’s could be bad omens.
-There are still people in Africa today who believe that if you hear the hoot of an owl someone is going to die soon.
+In Arab mythology, owls could be bad omens.
+There are still people in Africa today who believe that if you hear the hoot of an owl, someone will die soon.

 In the Americas, both the Aztecs and Maya considered the owl to be a symbol of death and destruction.
-The Aztec God of Death, was often depicted accompanied by owls.
+The Aztec God of Death was often depicted accompanied by owls.
 Many Native American tribes believed owls to be the messengers and harbingers of dark powers.
-The Cherokee believed that if an owl flew over you in broad day light, then someone close to you would die very soon.
-In modern times, many species of owl have become endangered, making them something quite rare and precious.
-You can find many depictions of owls online, which could help you find your own great tattoo ideas.
+The Cherokee believed that if an owl flew over you in broad daylight, someone close to you would die very soon.
+Many owl species have become endangered in modern times, making them something quite rare and precious.